Use Caution

 Can Dogs Eat Mangosteen?
-Caution — Flesh Only, No Rind
+Yes — Flesh Only, Remove Rind and Seeds

 This food requires caution.
 Read the details carefully before feeding.